smartcloudsol/gatey/readme.txt

 == Changelog ==

+= 1.1.1 =
+Added the JavaScript chunks that were accidentally left out of 1.1.0; all blocks and admin screens now load correctly.

+= 1.1.0 =
+New on-disk configuration system eliminates all front-end config downloads.
+Config + weekly licence file now live in the WordPress uploads folder (static exports still refresh the licence weekly).
+Because downloads are gone, **all plans are now flat-priced—there is no longer any “Additional Usage” charge**.
+The admin screen makes it clear whether the site is linked to a WPSuite workspace and whose workspace it is.

 = 1.0.5 =
 Added new style controls (typography, spacing, colours, etc.) to the Account Attribute block and fixed a configuration-loading bug that could prevent the admin UI from appearing.